mlgordon/vpc/errors.md

 ## missing_version
 **Message**: The `version` parameter is required, and it must be of the form `YYYY-MM-DD`.

+A version parameter is required for all API requests.
 The version must comply with the format _YYYY-MM-DD_.
-For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.The version parameter must be present in the URL.
-The date given in the version parameter must be after 2019-01-01 and before the current date.
-For example, to get a list of VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`.cs?version=2019-01-01”`
+For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.
+The date given in the version parameter must be later than 2019-01-01 but before the current date.
+Check out these [API examples](/docs/infrastructure/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis) for how to provide the version parameter.

 ## network_conflict
-**Message**: CIDR conflicts with existing Address Prefix in VPC
+**Message**: CIDR conflicts with existing Address Prefix in VPC.

-You might see this message if you supply a network CIDR that conflicts with an existing network CIDR in the same IP space.
+You might see this message if you provided a network CIDR that conflicts with an existing network CIDR in the same IP space.

 ## not_authorized
 **Message**: The request is not authorized.

 A common reason you may see this error is if your IAM token is missing or expired.
 For instructions on how to generate a token, refer to [Creating a VPC using the REST APIs](/docs/infrastructure/vpc/example-code.html#creating-a-vpc-using-the-rest-apis).
-If the token is not expired, you may need to check your permissions and contact your administrator.
+If the token is not expired, make sure the account you are using is authorized to use this function and you have the [correct permissions](/docs/infrastructure/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
-If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+If you are supposed to be authorized but you are still getting this error, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## not_found
 **Message**: Please check whether the resource you are requesting exists.

 You referenced a resource that does not exist or one to which you do not have access.
 Please review your request to ensure that you specified the proper IDs and references.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+Refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window} for additional help.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## not_implemented
 **Message**: None

 The method is not implemented.
+Check your request to make sure you are calling a [valid API](https://{DomainName}/apidocs/rias){: new_window}.
+[Contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support) if you expect this API to be implemented.

 ## not_in_address_prefix
 **Message**: The provided CIDR does not fit in any of the address prefixes in the provided zone.

 This error occurs if a user is trying to create a subnet with a CIDR that does not fall into any address prefixes for the given zone.

-Run GET /vpcs/{vpc_id}/address_prefixes to get the list of address prefixes for the VPC.
-Look at `cidr` and `zone` values of the response and make sure that the subnet's `cidr` is a subset of the  `cidr` of the address prefix for the zone you are trying to create it.
+Run `GET /vpcs/{vpc_id}/address_prefixes` to get the list of address prefixes for the VPC.
+Look at the `cidr` and `zone` values of the response and make sure the subnet's `cidr` is a subset of the  `cidr` of the address prefix for the zone you are trying to create it.

 ## over_quota
 **Message**: The request would exceed the quota for a resource type.

-The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc/?topic=vpc-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc/?topic=vpc-quotas){: new_window}.

 ## password_not_ready
 **Message**: None

 Your instance must be running before you can retrieve the password.
 Try again in a few minutes.
-If this problem persists, contact support.
+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## pool_delete_conflict
 **Message**: Pool cannot be deleted because it is still associated with one or more listeners.